WindRiver-Labs/wrlinux-x/README.md

     $ mkdir my-mirror
     $ cd my-mirror
-    $ git clone --branch <branchName> <repoURL> wrlinux-9
+    $ git clone --branch <branchName> <repoURL> wrlinux-x
-    $ ./wrlinux-9/setup.sh --all-layers --mirror
+    $ ./wrlinux-x/setup.sh --all-layers --mirror

 The above command will mirror all layers, including download layers into the current location, for the branch specified.

 To update the mirror, re-run the setup.sh command with the same arguments.
-To add additional branches to your mirror, change the branch in the wrlinux-9, and re-run the setup.sh with the same arguments.
+To add additional branches to your mirror, change the branch in the wrlinux-x, and re-run the setup.sh with the same arguments.

 A user can reference this mirror by doing:

     $ mkdir my-project
     $ cd my-project
-    $ git clone --branch <branchName> <path_to_mirror>/wrlinux-9
+    $ git clone --branch <branchName> <path_to_mirror>/wrlinux-x

-and then run the wrlinux-9/setup.sh program as described above.
+and then run the wrlinux-x/setup.sh program as described above.

 License